drbafflegab/vbap/README.md

 - **Fast, batched workflow:** One‑time construction; processes many sources in one go with O(1) work per source.
 - **SIMD-accelerated:** Vectorised path on x86/x86-64 (SSE2) and AArch32/AArch64 (NEON); compile-time selection with automatic scalar fallback; no run-time dispatch.
 - **MIT Licence:** Free for commercial, open-source, and academic use.

+> Even though the library is targeted for C17, it doesn't rely on fancy features and can be modified to compile on a C99 compiler with minimal effort.

 ## Theory